Project

 Outcome

-• Built a local-first FastAPI backend and React frontend with Explorer, Data Evidence, Model Cards, and Scenario Lab surfaces.
+• Built a local-first FastAPI backend and React frontend with Explorer, Data Evidence, Community Context, Model Cards, and Scenario Lab surfaces.

 • Added public-data pipelines for BRFSS, EPA AirData, ACS, SVI, and CDC PLACES-oriented context, with schema and provenance documentation.

-• Implemented artifact-backed scoring paths, benchmark harnesses, subgroup metrics, model-card manifests, typed explanations, and uncertainty metadata.
+• Implemented artifact-backed scoring paths for eight BRFSS-derived conditions, benchmark harnesses, subgroup metrics, model-card manifests, typed explanations, and calibration intervals.

 • Kept causal analysis in a separate workbench so predictive risk scores are not presented as causal or diagnostic output.